 The Strategic Information and Operations Center (SIOC) is the FBI’s global watch and communications center.
 It operates around the clock to maintain enterprise-wide situational awareness and to provide FBI leadership with strategic information by serving as a clearinghouse to collect, process, and disseminate information in a timely manner.
 SIOC leverages existing resources and provides a platform for more informed decision-making.
 It supports senior leadership and program managers with an expanded information base and the ability to synthesize intelligence and other information.
 Additionally, the team supports field commanders representing the Bureau worldwide in major investigations, tactical operations, and other matters.

 SIOC maintains a constant state of readiness, ensuring a secure venue to support crisis management, special event monitoring, and other significant operational initiatives.
 As a Sensitive Compartmented Information Facility (SCIF), SIOC also offers an appropriately secure place for conducting classified briefings, conferences, and seminars.

 With 40,000 square feet of space at FBI Headquarters in Washington, D.C., SIOC consists of five crisis action team rooms, four large-scale operations areas, a control room for overseeing operations, executive briefing areas, conference rooms, an equipment support area, and several additional breakout rooms.
 SIOC promotes flexibility, and has the ability to configure its space to:

 - Simultaneously support up to five independent operations of varying size, configuration, and requirements for different security levels;

 - Accommodate representatives from other agencies, as well as organizations called upon to participate during special events or crisis operations;

-- Supply computers, printers, fax machines, shredders, secure telephones, satellite telephones, high frequency and satellite radios with connections via public and U.S. government communication lines;
+- Supply computers, printers, fax machines, shredders, secure telephones, satellite telephones, and high frequency and satellite radios with connections via public and U.S. government communication lines;

 - Offer an interactive audio-visual system throughout the facility that includes video teleconferencing systems;